ottozastrow/indexAnyFrontend/standlet/docs/docs/clinical evaluation and clinical investigations/Article 70 - Application for clinical investigations.md

 of this Article&nbsp;as ‘Member&nbsp;State concerned’) accompanied by the documentation referred to in Chapter II of Annex&nbsp;XV.</p>
    <p class="norm">The application shall be submitted by means of the
+electronic system referred to in [[[Article&nbsp;73](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md), which shall generate a
-electronic system referred to in Article&nbsp;73, which shall generate a Union-wide unique single identification number for the clinical investigation, which shall be used for all relevant communication in relation to that clinical investigation.
+ Union-wide unique single identification number for the clinical investigation, which shall be used for all relevant communication in relation to that clinical investigation.
 Within 10 days of it receiving